Privacy Policy

 We may receive information about you from third-party sources, including:

-• Public property records — property data from county assessors, MLS systems, and public databases used to populate or validate records within the Service.
+• Property and parcel sources — property, ownership, assessment, transaction, and parcel data from county systems, public databases, customer-selected sources, and commercial parcel-data providers used to populate or validate records within the Service.

 • Mapping and geocoding services — address verification and geolocation data from providers such as Google Maps.

-• Accounting integrations — if you connect QuickBooks or similar services, we receive invoice and payment data as necessary to facilitate synchronization.
+• Accounting integrations — if you connect QuickBooks, Xero, or similar services, we receive invoice and payment data as necessary to facilitate synchronization.

 2